MaskyS/augmented-desk/pages/Open Questions+Problems.md

 		- [[Related to]]
 			-
 	- What do we need to create general-purpose [[multi-scale modeling]]?
 How can you simultaneously see effects at the microscopic and macroscopic level?
+	- What pieces of knowledge or subjects do you know that are the most compoundable?
+		- What are the things that are the most ‘hookable’?
+That easily associate with a variety of new knowledge?
+You could say I’m looking for [the ultimate prototypes](), with the most versatile properties.
 		-
 	- How can we make explorable explanations scalable?
 	- How can we prevent information overload?